Rickaym/discord-ext-i18n/README.md

 ## Key Features

-- Very minimal setup required
+- Automatic translation for all outgoing texts within 3 simple steps
+- Cached translations with garbage collection
-- Forward Compatiblity
+- Cog incorporability
-- Facilitates for full control if needed
+- Fully customizable; if needed you can override implementations of the translator and detector, cache framework.

 ## Installing